 Who Pays for What?

-Well, before I get started I want you to understand that today it is very acceptable for non-traditional arrangements to be made for handling the payments related to a wedding.
-We see lots of brides and grooms taking financial responsibility on themselves.
-More and more often we are now seeing practicality taking the place of tradition.
+Before I get started I want you to understand that it is perfectly acceptable for non-traditional arrangements to be made for handling wedding related payments.
+From feedback and consumer spending, we see that more and more brides and grooms taking financial responsibility for themselves.

 The BRIDE is responsible for paying for the groom’s wedding ring, her personal lingerie, gifts for the female attendants, personal stationary, lodging for her out of town attendants, a bridesmaids luncheon, and the gift for the groom.